microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraServicePrincipalOAuth2PermissionGrant.md

 ```

 ### -ObjectId
-Specifies the ID of a service principal in Azure AD.
+Specifies the ID of a service principal in Microsoft Entra ID.

 ```yaml
 Type: String